 Seeking Permanent Residence vs Vacations

 Depending on what you’re seeking to gain by bringing your family to the U.S., you’ll have different options available.
-In most cases, you will need a visa of some kind when travelling to the country as a non-national or resident.
+In most cases, you will need a visa like a travel or partner visa of some kind when travelling to the country as a non-national or resident.

 You can apply for a travel visa online, if you’re going for tourism.
 This visa is known as a B-2, and is valid for visiting friends and family, medical treatment or a general vacation.
 It’s possible to be eligible for a waiver, if travelling from specific countries.

 For permanent residency, the visas are more complicated, and take more time to fill out.

 To begin with the family immigration process, you should speak to a highly-qualified lawyer, they will be able to rightfully explain your specific situation.
 You should choose an attorney that will represent your interests and is in the local area.
 If you’re from the South Texas area, then we highly suggest hiring a lawyer from The Echavarria Law Firm – South Texas Legal Group.